study-czx/HNetPa-DTI/README.md

 Analysis of shortest path lengths in the heterogeneous network
 ------
-Under the case studies folder，run `analysis_shortest_path_length.R` to view l_h of the DTIs of KEGG database and ChEMBL database.
+Under the case studies folder，run `analysis_shortest_path_length.R` to view l_h of the DTIs of the latest versions of the DrugBank, KEGG and ChEMBL databases.(2024.1.6)

 Negative samples from N3-N9 (i.e., neg3-neg9, and neg3-b-neg9-b in the paper)
 ------